projectSHAI/GOATstack/README.md

 $ # dev environment served to http://localhost:1701
 ```

-# What's new? v2.0
+# What's new? v2.x

 * ~~SystemJS~~ => Webpack
   * client-side and server-side bundling with Webpack
   * removal of gulp task runner / moved to npm scripts
   * simplified config folder structure
 * Expanded the GOAT universe (client-side demo)
-  * explore the depths of the ocean and the vastness of space to learn more about the stack
+  * explore the depths of the ocean to learn more about the stack
+  * mobile compatable

+# Future updates

+* Server-side render with Angular2 Universal

 # Documentation Wiki